Israel-Hezbollah truce holds, displaced Lebanese begin to journey home

 GAZANS FEEL ABANDONED

-Diplomatic efforts will now turn to shattered Gaza, where Israel has vowed to destroy Hamas, which led Oct 7, 2023, attacks on Israeli communities.
+Diplomatic efforts will now turn to shattered Gaza, where Israel has vowed to destroy Hamas, which led the October 7, 2023, attacks on Israeli communities.
 However, there were no hopes of peace returning any time soon to the Palestinian enclave.

 Announcing the ceasefire, US President Joe Biden spoke at the White House on Tuesday shortly after Israel's security cabinet approved the agreement in a 10-1 vote.